chenditc/investment_data/README.md

 # Data Source

+The database table on dolthub is named with prefix of data source, for example `ts_a_stock_eod_price`.
+The meaning of the prefix:

-w(wind): high quality static data source.
-Only available till 2019. c(caihui): high quality static data source.
+- w(wind): high quality static data source.
 Only available till 2019.
+- c(caihui): high quality static data source.
+Only available till 2019.
-ts: Tushare data source
+- ts: Tushare data source
-ak: Akshare data source
+- ak: Akshare data source
-yahoo: Use Qlib's yahoo collector https://github.com/microsoft/qlib/tree/main/scripts/data_collector/yahoo
+- yahoo: Use Qlib's yahoo collector https://github.com/microsoft/qlib/tree/main/scripts/data_collector/yahoo

-final: Merged final data with validation and correction
+- final: Merged final data with validation and correction

 # Initial import

-## w
-Use one_time_db_scripts to import w_a_stock_eod_price table, used as initial price standard
+- w(wind): Use one_time_db_scripts to import w_a_stock_eod_price table, used as initial price standard

-## c

-## ts
+- c(caihui): SQL import to c_a_stock_eod_price table
+- ts(tushare):
   1. Use tushare/update_stock_list.sh to load stock list
   2. Use tushare/update_stock_price.sh to load stock price

-## yahoo
+- yahoo
   1. Use yahoo collector to load stock price

+# Daily Update
+Currently the daily update is only using tushare data source and triggered by github action.
+1. I maintained a offline job whcih runs [daily_update.sh](daily_update.sh) every 30 mins to collect data and push to dolthub.
+2. A github action [.github/workflows/upload_release.yml](.github/workflows/upload_release.yml) is triggered daily, which then calls bash dump_qlib_bin.sh to generate daily tar file and upload to release page.

 # Merge logic
 1. Use w data source as baseline, use other data source to validate against it.